Table Of Content

 The peak level meters available on each band are also very helpful to monitor the spectrum and check for unwanted frequencies.

-Thanks to its zipper-free MIDI controllable and automation-capable parameters, the plug-in can be used as a destination of a side chain.
+Thanks to its zipper-free MIDI controllable and automation-capable parameters, the plug-in can be used as a destination of a MIDI side chain.

 A typical application is multiband side-chain compression/expansion/gating, using the Blue Cat's MB-5 Dynamix plug-in as a side chain source to control the gain of various bands of an instance of the Blue Cat's MB-7 Mixer plug-in: